This blog may contain affiliate links. Read our disclosure policy for more info.

 For those who don’t know, Dinosaur Provincial Park is where excavators found lots of dinosaur remains that were transported all over the world.
 In fact, it was home to some of the most important discoveries in history.
 Visitors can walk the many trails around the park and view real fossils as well as find their own.

 On top of that, the visitor center is home to a large museum with real bones, interactive displays, and tons of cool facts and information.
 Although in one day you could explore some o the trails and see the museum, staying a night is recommended.
-The stars out here are gorgeous and there’s is plenty to see and do!
+The stars out here are gorgeous and there’s plenty to see and do!

 Where to Stay in Drumheller, Alberta